Empress Cao (Song dynasty)

-Empress Cao (1016 – November 16, 1079) was a Chinese empress consort of the Song dynasty, married to Emperor Renzong of Song.
+Empress Cao (1016 - 16 November 1079) was a Chinese empress consort of the Song dynasty, married to Emperor Renzong of Song.
 She served as regent of China during the illness of Renzong's successor Emperor Yingzong, from 1063 until 1064.

 Life

 Cao was born in modern Hebei Province.
 She was the granddaughter of Cao Bin, one of the founding generals of the Song Dynasty.
 She was a painter, calligrapher, and gardener, and proved to be a wise choice as empress.
 Unlike her predecessor, Empress Liu, who had bestowed favors upon her own family, Empress Cao refrained from seeking or allowing any special privileges for her relatives.

 Empress

-In the second year of the Ming Dao era (1033), after the death of Empress Dowager Liu, Emperor Renzong deposed his first empress, Guo, under the pretext of her not bearing children, and she was confined to Chang Ning Palace.
+In 1033, after the death of Empress Dowager Liu, Emperor Renzong deposed his first empress, Guo, under the pretext of her not bearing children, and she was confined to Chang Ning Palace.
 Emperor Renzong originally intended to appoint Chen, the daughter of a merchant as empress, but this proposal faced opposition from state officials and ministers.
 Consequently, eighteen-year-old Cao was summoned to the palace and was made empress in September of the following year.

 Before marrying Emperor Renzong, Empress Cao had a brief previous marriage.
 She was known for her virtuous and gentle character, but perhaps due to her less attractive appearance or other reasons, she did not win the emperor's favor and remained somewhat distant from him.
 Nonetheless, she was wise and tolerant, showing no jealousy towards the emperor's favored concubines, such as Zhang Guifei, Miao Zhaorong, and Yu Jieyu.
 Empress Cao came from a distinguished military family and was very adept at managing her own affairs.
 She was well-versed in the classics and history, skilled in the semi-cursive script (a style of calligraphy), and personally led the palace women in planting grains and raising silkworms in the garden.

 Empress Cao was respected by state officials, who did not oppose her to assist the emperor in governing the state during his illnesses and attended to state affairs by his side.
-In 1048, an uprising of the imperial guards took place in her personal palace against the Emperor, and Cao was credited in saving his life.
+In 5 March 1048, an uprising of the imperial guards took place in her personal palace against the Emperor, and Cao was credited in saving his life.
 The Emperor initially blamed Cao for the uprising because it had taken place in her palace.
 However, he accepted the result of the following investigation, which concluded that the rumor that Cao had been behind the uprising was slander.

 Empress Cao had no children, and in 1036, the emperor adopted his four-year-old cousin, the future Emperor Yingzong, and appointed him heir to the throne.
 Cao became the foster mother of the Crown Prince, and she also selected her niece, the future Empress Gao (Song dynasty), to become her daughter-in-law.